khiner/flowgrid_old/README.md

 ![](docs/quick-demo.gif)

+**This project is outdated.
+I'm working on a new version of this project [here](https://github.com/khiner/flowgrid2).**

-Inspired by [Tim Exile's Flow Machine](https://youtu.be/SLguU77xuQA), I am aiming to build something that:
+Inspired by [Tim Exile's Flow Machine](https://youtu.be/SLguU77xuQA), I'm aiming to build something that:

-* is the most fun jam box (for me) that I can make for the Push 2 and a Mac
+* is a fun jam box for the Push 2 and a Mac
 * acts as a central routing and processing interface to external gear (MIDI, audio, CV etc)
-* provides a hierarchically composable playing interface, with access to high-level musical control features, as well as low-level audio processor details
-* exposes as much control as possible over processes meaningful to the audio output (e.g. providing modular controls to program events like track or processor creation and deletion)
-* is an intuitive and quick functional test bed for instrument ideas

-_This tool isn't quite there yet - there's still a lot to do!_
+* provides a hierarchical grid-based playing interface
+  - _(Note: The hierarchical part is not happening with this iteration - only one grid level here.)_

 ## What is this?